 Five Benefits of Email Signatures

-It doesn’t matter how many times you’ve seen someone else’s signature.
+It doesn’t matter how often you’ve seen someone else’s signature.
 You will never get as excited about using it as you would if you designed it yourself.
-Here are 7 reasons why you should design your own digital signature.
+Here are 7 reasons why you should design your digital signature.
 And once you do, you’ll find that it makes a big difference in building relationships with your readers.

 1. Build Trust

 Professional signatures show people that you care about them and respect them.
 People appreciate receiving messages from people they know and trust.